Urvish-Moradiya/school-portfolio-spa/README.md

 # 🎓 School Portfolio Website (SPA)

-A modern, fully responsive single-page application (SPA) designed for schools to showcase their campus, academics, faculty, and student achievements.
-Built using **React**, this site delivers a smooth and interactive user experience with visually appealing layouts and dynamic sections.
+A modern and aesthetic single-page application (SPA) built using **TypeScript** and **shadcn/ui**.
+This project is designed for schools to professionally showcase their academics, campus, faculty, events, and contact details.
+It emphasizes user experience, clean UI components, and mobile responsiveness.

 ---